 The FSP uses a multidisciplinary team approach when providing services and support.
 The FSP team comprises a Behavioral Health Services Supervisor, Psychiatrists, Clinical Therapists, Behavioral Health Specialists II, a Licensed Vocational Nurse, Peer Support Specialists, a Family Advocate, and a Community Services Assistant.
 The team also consistently collaborates with other community-based agencies, including local shelters, Probation, Vacation programs, Urgent care, CRT, and hospitals.
-Examples of multi-disciplinary services that are provided include, but are not limited to, Outreach and Engagement; Case Management, which includes linkage to community resources, Assessment, Crisis Intervention, Behavioral Health Services (Individual, family, and group therapies), Medication support (Psychiatric Assessment, Medication services and Nursing support), Dialectical Behavior Therapy (DBT), Seeking Safety, Care Coordination Plan development, Peer Support Services, that includes WRAP and Wellness groups, Women's and Men's Support groups, and Adjunctive and Collateral services, such as Probation, family, and other outside supports
+Examples of multi-disciplinary services that are provided include, but are not limited to, Outreach and Engagement; Case Management, which includes linkage to community resources, Assessment, Crisis Intervention, Behavioral Health Services (Individual, family, and group therapies), Medication support (Psychiatric Assessment, Care Coordination Plan development, Peer Support Services, that includes WRAP and Wellness groups, Women's and Men's Support groups, and Adjunctive and Collateral services, such as Probation, family, and other outside supports